 Best things to do in Gwangjin-gu, North-eastern Seoul

-While the western side of Seoul above the Han river does not have a lot of tourist attractions, there are some fantastic places to visit if you want to experience Seoul like the locals.
+While the western side above the Han river does not have a lot of the most visited Seoul tourist attractions, there are some fantastic places to go if you want to experience Seoul like the locals.

 Visit Seoul’s premiere green space at Ttukseom